4 tech themes we will see in 2020

-- Enterprise spending will increase – Security will start taking a lot more centre stage. both for Enterprise as well as Consumer ( esp the IoT devices )
+- The Enterprises spending will increase, henceforth, security will start taking a lot more attention both for the Enterprise as well as the Consumer ( especially for the IoT devices )

 Deep diving a bit on how these technology trends will impact APAC.